 If your oven is at the right temperature, it’ll take about 60 seconds to cook a pizza on the Ooni Koda.

-You can always ask for other add-ons for birthdays and Christmas once you’ve tried the oven and worked out what you think you’ll really benefit from having.
+If you’re worried about the cost of accessories, you can always ask for add-ons for birthdays and Christmas once you’ve tried the oven and worked out which accessories you’ll really use.

 The Ooni Koda has been designed for outdoor use only.
 And that’s a no for using the Koda inside your garage too.
 It’s simply not well-ventilated enough to do so safely.